What is a Plastic Surgeon?

 Duties and Responsibilities

 Plastic surgeons have a wide range of duties and responsibilities related to the surgical and non-surgical management of cosmetic and reconstructive procedures.
-Some common duties and responsibilities of plastic surgeons include:
+Some common duties and responsibilities include:

-• Patient Consultation: Plastic surgeons meet with patients to discuss their aesthetic goals or reconstructive needs.
-They evaluate patients' medical history, perform physical examinations, and provide personalized recommendations for surgical or non-surgical treatment options.
+• Patient Consultation: Plastic surgeons meet with patients to understand their goals for appearance or reconstruction.
+They review medical history, perform exams, and give recommendations for surgical or non-surgical options.

-• Preoperative Preparation: Prior to surgery, plastic surgeons educate patients about the procedure, including potential risks and benefits, and ensure they have realistic expectations.
-They may order preoperative tests, prescribe medications, and provide instructions for preoperative care to optimize surgical outcomes.
+• Preoperative Preparation: Before surgery, plastic surgeons explain the procedure, risks, and benefits to make sure patients have realistic expectations.
+They may order tests, prescribe medications, and give instructions to prepare for surgery.

 Types of Plastic Surgeons